 Of course, there are tons of other companies that also offer these types of programs.
 And you never know who might sponsor your nonprofit!

-It’s always worth checking a matching gift database or asking a company to sponsor your organization.
+It’s always worth checking a matching gift database or reaching out for potential sponsorships.
 You never know what you might find.

 5. Where can I find more information about corporate giving?

 Luckily, there are plenty of additional resources your nonprofit can use to learn more about corporate philanthropy.
 Tons of providers in the nonprofit space know the benefits of corporate giving and want to encourage organizations to take advantage of it.